strangerstudios/pmpro-set-expiration-dates/readme.txt

 == Installation ==

 1. Upload the `pmpro-set-expiration-date` directory to the `/wp-content/plugins/` directory of your site.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Change the expiration date on the edit levels and edit discount code pages.
+3. Change the expiration date on the edit levels and edit discount code pages.

 == Changelog ==
+= .3.1 =
+* BUG: fixed bug - added new function pmprosed_pmpro_ipnhandler that filters IPNs to allow access to $user_id

 = .3 =
 * BUG: Fixed bug when using PayPal Standard.
 * BUG: Fixed bug with dates near the end of the month.